michaelolof/vue-state-validator/README.md

   }
 }
 ```
-You would notice three properties `$isEmpty` `$isWrong` and `$rule` on the object being validated.
+You would notice three properties `$isEmpty` `$isWrong` and `$rule` on the `err` being validated.
 \
 VueStateValidator at its core assumes that validation errors can only ever be **empty or wrong.** This means a validation can either fail because the client didn't enter a value, or the client entered a wrong value.
-We also recognize the need to give detailed error messages which provide context to where the failure occured - this is the information the `$rule` field gives to us.
+We also recognize the need to give detailed error messages to provide context to where the failure occured - this is the information the `$rule` field gives.
 It lets us know which rule caused validation failure.
 If the validation is successfull, `$rule` is `undefined`

 In your HTML, you'd do some thing like this to display the errors.